darklordabc/Legends-of-Dota-Redux/README.md

  - `Loaded LoD allocation code!`
  - `Loaded LoD bot allocation code`
  - If you're still having troubles, you can look [here](https://github.com/ash47/Frota#more-srcds-setup-help) for more tips.

+###More SRCDS Setup Help###
+ - To debug, try adding **-condebug** to the SRCDS launch parameters, this will log all the server output to server/dota/console.log, you can check for errors in there
+ - Verify you have installed metamod and d2fixups correctly, you can do this by adding **+meta list** to your launch parameters, starting the server, then checking your dota/console.log.
+You should see these two lines:
+  - Listing 1 plugin:
+  - [01] Dota 2 Fixups (1.9.2) by Nicholas Hastings
+ - If you don't see these two, then you have installed either metamod, or d2fixups incorrectly
+ - Note: If you installed sourcemod, you might also see sourcemod in that list
+ - If you see >> Unknown command "meta" << it means metamod is installed incorrectly, verify you added it to [gameinfo.txt](http://wiki.alliedmods.net/Installing_Metamod:Source#GameInfo)
+ - You can verify sourcemod is installed correctly by typing the following into the console
+  - sm plugins list
+ - If you get >> Unknwon command "sm" << it means sourcemod is not installed correctly
+ - You should see the FFA plugin listed if all is good
+ - You can test FFA with the following command
+  - sm_gmod
+ - Again, it should say the command exists
+ - To manually add bots
+  - sm_gmode 1
+  - dota_bot_populate